-Explores modern British literature (c.
-1900-1945) in relation to intellectual and historical developments.
+Explores modern and contemporary British literature in relation to intellectual and historical developments.
 Emphasizes the literature of empire and of the world wars, literary modernism, postmodernism, and postcolonial writing.
 Authors may include T. S. Eliot, Virginia Woolf, W. H. Auden, Salman Rushdie, Zadie Smith, and Hilary Mantel, among others.

 Provides a substantive framework of important critical issues regarding literature by or about women.
 Applies feminist critical theory to fiction, poetry, personal essays, or drama written by women.

 Studies literature written in English by authors from outside the United States and Britain or by authors in the United States and Britain defined by regional or cultural traditions (e.g. Southern US, Welsh, urban working-class).
 May be repeated twice with different designations.

 Focuses on reading and interpreting primary texts of Hinduism, Buddhism, Judaism, Christianity, Islam, and others emphasizing resonances of these texts in later works of literature.
 Discusses texts from a literary standpoint within the genre of "religious writings."